deciduously/file_utility/README.md

 1. Navigate to the directory where you'd like the program to start: e.g. `$ cd ~`.
 1. Execute the program: `file_utility`.

+If you don't see the Usage panel at the bottom, try resizing your terminal window.
+It usually just works but if that seems to fix it if not.

 I've only tested this on Fedora 34 and Debian 10, but it is fully statically linked and I would expect it to work on many other 64-bit Linux systems.

 ## Development